 When the internet revolution happened in 1960, scientists extended the use of ARPANET (in 1983) and from that time everything changed.
 After that, the Internet has become an integral part of people’s lives and they started using it every day.
 Time by time it brings changes in our daily life as technical and social as well.
-People started building websites and interacting with the users globally.
+People started building websites and interacting with users globally.
 But accessing the website is not that easy at that time.
 Many people did not have the technical knowledge to understand the website IP address works.

 Paul Mockapetris invented the Domain Name or Domain Name System in 1983 at USC’s Information Sciences Institute and introduced domain names to the world.
 In 1986 the creation of IETF, DNS became one of the original Internet Standards.
-This helps users to remember a website name more easily unlike before with numeric address (IP address).
+This helps users to remember a website name more easily unlike before with a numeric address (IP address).

 What is a DNS (Domain Name System)?